We've launched a new site so please go to People & Research for current information on our faculty and staff.

 Highlight:

 Before coming to Duke, Owen was a senior policy advisor to Governor James B. Hunt Jr. and the planning director for the Hunt Institute for Educational Leadership and Policy.
-She has served on public and non-profit boards and in other civic engagement roles.
-She was a commissioner on the North Carolina Indigent Defense Services Commission from 2008-2016 and a member of the North Carolina Institute of Medicine’s Task Force on Early Childhood Obesity Prevention.
-She serves on the boards of El Futuro and the East Durham Children's Initiative and is on the Policy Council of the Association of Public Policy Analysis and Management.
+She regularly serves on public and non-profit boards and in other civic engagement roles.
+Examples: commissioner on the North Carolina Indigent Defense Services Commission, member of the North Carolina Institute of Medicine’s Task Force on Early Childhood Obesity Prevention; board member of El Futuro; on the Policy Council of the Association of Public Policy Analysis and Management; member of the Pew Results First Advisory Group; and member of the National Conference of State Legislatures Evidence-Informed Policymaking work group.
+She currently serves on the Duke-NC Central University Clinical and Translational Science Institute Regional Community and Partnership Advisory Committee, on the myFutureNC Advisory Board of Commissioners, on the Transforming Evidence Network Advisory Group, and is the associate editor of the Social Policy Report of the Society for Research in Child Development.

 Jennifer W Owen